-Every carpet is drawn on graph paper.
+Every carpet is first drawn on graph paper.
 The color of each knot is painted onto the graph.
-The finished drawing is called a "nakhsheh" and is given to the weaver who places it onto the loom and can start weaving the carpet.
+The finished drawing is called a "nakhsheh" and is given to the weaver who places it onto the loom and starts weaving the carpet.

 The material being used in a carpet determines the final result and how it grows old.
 For each carpet, we choose only the best materials in order to keep the high standard of quality our customers are used to.

 Cotton is grown in Iran, and it is often used in the warp and the threads for the weft.

 It is of great importance to know that Persian carpets have the best wool quality in the world!
 The Iranian sheep have a higher amount of wool fat, thereby giving a shinier and more glossy appearance to the carpet.

 For tribal carpets, the spinning of the wool is still done by hand.

 The best wool is known as Cork wool, which is only used in very fine and special carpets.
 It is gathered around the neck of the sheep.

 Silk has been successfully cultivated in Iran more than 2000 years ago.
 The finest silk traditionally comes from an area around the Caspian Sea.
 This region produces a type named Rasht Silk, which is regarded as one of the best in the world!

 When the yarn for a carpet is spun, the next phase is to color it.
 This is a complicated process which demands knowledge and accuracy to achieve good results.
 Persian carpets use mostly wool with natural dyes.

 One thing for sure is that natural dyes are the best, because they give the yarn a highly natural and hard to exceed luster.